 The Supported Housing Rental Assistance Program can provide temporary rent subsidies and help with utility payments and move-in costs for people who are homeless or at risk of becoming homeless.

-The Section 811 Project Rental Assistance Program helps coordinate services and rental assistance for people with very low incomes who also have a disability.
+The Section 811 Project Rental Assistance Program, a voucher program overseen by the Texas Department of Housing and Community Affairs, helps coordinate services and rental assistance for people with very low incomes who also have a disability.

 The Projects for Assistance in Transition from Homelessness (PATH) program to help people with mental illness or a co-occurring substance use disorder and their families who are homeless or at risk of becoming homeless.